justin4v/ZettelNotes/Design/设计模式/Abstract Factory.md

 # 适用性
 Use the *Abstract Factory* pattern when ：
-- a system should be independent of how its products are created, composed, and represented.
+- a system should be *independent of how its products are created*, composed, and represented.
 - a system should be configured with one of multiple families of products.
 - a family of related product objects is designed to be used together, and you need to enforce this constraint.
 - you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations.